whitingx/books/README.md

 # 📚 Books
-List of useful books to those working in the areas of Product Design &amp; UX
+List of 📕 📙 📗 📘 books useful to those working in the areas of Product Design &amp; UX